A central piece of our community change agenda is the intention to establish locality-focused mental health and wellbeing hubs.

 A hub is intended to provide a safe space and a key connection point for people who are in mental distress.
 It will have the infrastructure to support mental health and addiction service delivery, provide care coordination, and connect people to a wide variety of community supports that help to enhance wellbeing.

-In reviewing the literature, there are a number of examples of integrated community mental health services that are administered through several evidence-based models - including a community hub.
-However, it will be up to each local area to decide to what extent their community hub will include one or more aspects of each model, with reference to the following functions:
+There are several evidence-based models that combine primary care and mental health in community hubs.
+In reviewing the literature, there are examples of integrated community mental health services that are administered through a variety of evidence-based models - including community hubs.
+Depending on the needs and preferences of the local community a hub may include one or more of the following functions:

-- provide support and service coordination
+• support and service coordination

-- connect people with other community support organisations in the local ecosystem and;
+• the ability to connect people with other community support organisations in the local ecosystem and;

-- provide more intensive wrap-around services for people who want and need it, especially those who are in mental distress.
+• more intensive wrap-around services for people who want and need it, especially those who are in mental distress.

 Who can come to the hub?